EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 {{<ad0>}}

-Can you notice the similarities with a computer?
-They are quite obvious; there is an input, an output and a black box or computer program, the details of which would escape those outside this simplified little system.
+Can you see the similarities with a computer?
+They are quite obvious: there is an input, an output, and a black box (or computer program), the details of which would be hidden from those outside this simplified little system.

 ``` mermaid
 graph TD;